 Water potted Mediterranean herbs such as lavender and rosemary once every 2 weeks in the Spring and Summer if there has been no significant rainfall and do not water at all in the Winter as this promotes root rot.
 Water leafy annual herbs such as basil and cilantro once every 3-7 days.

 Leafy annual herbs can survive in smaller pots but you may have to increase how often you water the plant to ensure that the soil is evenly moist as smaller pots dry out a lot quicker in the sun.
-At the hottest times of year it may even be necessary to water your annual herbs every day in pots and containers to prevent drought stress and wilting.
+At the hottest times of the year, it may even be necessary to water your annual herbs every day in pots and containers to prevent drought stress and wilting.

 Test the potting soil to a finger to see if you need to water your annual herbs.
-If you can detect moisture in the top inch of the potting soil then its okay to delay watering for a day or so.
+If you can detect moisture in the top inch of the potting soil then it’s okay to delay watering for a day or so.

-If the potting soil feels somewhat dry then give your herbs a good soak so that excess water trickles from the drainage holes in the base which indicates the water has infiltrated properly to reach the herbs roots.
+If the potting soil feels somewhat dry, then give your herbs a good soak so that excess water trickles from the drainage holes in the base, which indicates the water has infiltrated properly to reach the herb’s roots.

-Mediterranean herbs prefer full sun and can tolerate drought so tend to thrive even at the hottest times of year.
+Mediterranean herbs prefer full sun and can tolerate drought so tend to thrive even at the hottest times of the year.
 Do not water Mediterranean herbs more often as this just increases the risk of root rot.

 How Often to Water Herbs Seeds and Seedlings

-Of course you should increase how often you water seedlings if the temperature increases significantly and ideally locate them in a cooler window sill, in an area of morning sun followed by afternoon shade to prevent heat stress and wilting.
+Of course, you should increase how often you water seedlings if the temperature increases significantly and ideally locate them in a cooler window sill, in an area of morning sun followed by afternoon shade to prevent heat stress and wilting.

-Waiting to water when the soil is slightly dry to the touch ensures the soil is aerated so the roots can respire and the seedlings stay healthy, whilst always being hydrated.
+Waiting to water when the soil is slightly dry to the touch ensures the soil is aerated so the roots can respire and the seedlings stay healthy whilst always being hydrated.

 Key Takeaways: